a-bro-0227/AWS-Web-App/README.md

 Note: This example uses the AWS CLI to deploy the stack.
 Make sure the machine running the GitHub Actions workflow has the AWS CLI installed and configured with appropriate permissions to deploy the stack.

-This is a blank project for CDK development with Python.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

 This project is set up like a standard Python project.
 The initialization process also creates a virtualenv within this project, stored under the `.venv`